salitomeyo/learning-documentation/notes/books.inclusiveDesignForADigitalWorld.Chapter4.md

 ## A step in the right direction

-In the past 15 yearns international goverments have developed legislations to ensure equal rights for people with disabilities, this legislations include equivalent access to electronic and information technology
+In the past 15 years international goverments have developed legislations to ensure equal rights for people with disabilities, this legislations include equivalent access to electronic and information technology

 Is a good practice to keep in mind the different regulations regarding this topic for the country or countries you are aiming your product to